 A commuter train derails, causing all types of injuries, chaos and strain on the local emergency response system.
-It’s a frightening scene our rail system, communities and first responders need to prepare for.
+It’s a frightening scene our rail system, communities and first responders need to pr

 TSA’s Intermodal Security Training and Exercise Program (I-STEP) partnered with Chicago Metra to conduct a train derailment exercise in Mokena, Illinois.
 Over 100 people participated in the drill, including Metra employees, local fire and police, the Mokena Town Council, Public Works, Building Department, and Will County Emergency Management Agency.

 Chicago Metra is the fourth busiest commuter rail system in the country and the largest and busiest commuter rail system outside the New York City metropolitan area.
 Metra operates 242 stations on 11 different rail lines.

 The goal of the I-STEP exercise was for Metra to strengthen its security plans and emergency procedures and sharpen its incident management skills in the event of a commuter rail emergency or threat.
 Metra and Mokena Village officials also convened an Executive Policy Group to review response policies.

 Metra’s executive team discussed whether they should shut down their rail lines if they have a security incident like the one in the drill.
 It’s a tough decision to make.
 Completely stopping rail operations would have a huge impact on commuters.